I’m going to be honest with you. Cash balance plans can be intimidating. For example, how much do you know about the cash balance plan formula?

 Generally, the pay credit is applied to the current year compensation at the end of the year.
 Eligible current year compensation will be defined in the plan, and could either include or exclude bonus and overtime, just as in a final average compensation defined benefit plan.

 Integration with social security is an allowable option when selecting a pay credit structure, whereby benefits are skewed to the higher paid, similar to a traditional defined benefit plan.
-An example of this is a 6% pay credit for compensation above the Social Security Taxable Wage Base, plus a 4% pay credit for compensation below the wage base.
+An example of this is a 6% pay formula credit for compensation above the Social Security Taxable Wage Base, plus a 4% pay credit for compensation below the wage base.
 There is no safe harbor permitted disparity formula available for cash balance plans, therefore general testing is commonplace.

 How is a cash balance plan calculated?